adiwg/mdBook/mdtranslator/distributor.md

 # distributor:

-The *distributor* object provides about a distributor of and options for obtaining the information resource.
+The *distributor* object provides information about a distributor and options for obtaining the information resource.

 ````ruby
     def newDistributor